Fulton Financial Corporation

-Fulton Financial Corporation is a U.S. regional financial services holding company, headquartered in Lancaster, Pennsylvania.
+Fulton Financial Corporation is an American regional financial services holding company, headquartered in Lancaster, Pennsylvania.

-Fulton Financial Corp. has over $21 billion in assets, operating as Fulton Bank offers over 220 banking centers providing financial services throughout Pennsylvania, Maryland, Delaware, New Jersey and Virginia.
+Fulton Financial Corp. has over $30 billion in assets and operates as Fulton Bank.
+It has over 200 banking centers that provide financial services throughout Pennsylvania, Maryland, Delaware, New Jersey, New York (until September 2024) and Virginia.

 The company engages in five main businesses: Branch Banking, Consumer lending, Commercial Banking, Investment Advisors and Mortgage Services.